t-keazirian/tic-tac-toe/README.md

 This project uses [unittest](https://docs.python.org/3/library/unittest.html), a Python testing framework.

 #### To run the tests:
-Type `python -m unittest -v test/test_game.py` into your command line prompt
+Type `python -m unittest -v` into your command line prompt